openstax/corgi/README.md

 ![CORGI](docs/_static/images/corgi.jpg)

-_FKA: "COPS", Content Output Production Service_
+_FKA: "CORGI", Content Output Review and Generation Interface_

 ---
 - **What does CORGI do? 🤔**